 Chesapeake is an independent city located in the Commonwealth of Virginia.
 Chesapeake is not located within a county.
 Chesapeake is located on the border of North Carolina.

-The 2018 estimated population of Chesapeake is 242,634.
 Chesapeake is the third-most populous city in Virginia and the second-largest city by land area in the Commonwealth of Virginia.
-Chesapeake spans over 350.95 square miles and has a population density of 630 people per square mile.
 The population density in Chesapeake is 260% higher than the Virginia average and 660% higher than the national average.
-According to the 2010 United States Census, for every 100 females in Chesapeake, there are 94.4 males.

 Chesapeake Diversity and Language